SeedscapeEcology/Policies-and-Responsbilities/General_Guidelines.md

 * Set up the weekly reflections by following the guidelines in the [Setting-up-your-weekly-reflections.md](https://github.com/SeedscapeEcology/Onboarding/blob/master/Setting-up-your-weekly-reflections.md) file.

 * Create and fill out your [Individual Development Plan](https://github.com/SeedscapeEcology/Onboarding/blob/master/Setting-up-your-IDP.md) and add to your folder.

+* See the [Group-Resources](https://drive.google.com/drive/folders/1HRavPb42ZuiRRsGHOGQLoWA0pSXaoQxE?usp=sharing) folder on Google Drive for schedules, grants, and other resources relevant to the research group.

 * Read over the [source code, data, and reproducibility guidelines](https://github.com/SeedscapeEcology/Onboarding/blob/master/Reproducibility.md).